Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

 The whole mobility thing was really, really challenging.
-Mentally I felt fine, I wasn’t really tired afterwards.
-I could walk, do things, but just learning how to eat cereal or just put on a shirt was very, very challenging.
+Mentally I felt fine.
+I wasn’t really tired afterwards.
+I could walk [and] do things, but just learning how to eat cereal or just put on a shirt was very, very challenging.

-I remember eating cereal with my left arm because I felt a caveman, but I felt a caveman either way.
-Whether I eat with my right hand or my left, so it was just crazy to relearn some things that are so simple.
+I remember eating cereal with my left arm because I felt [like] a caveman, but I felt a caveman either way, whether I eat with my right hand or my left.
+It was just crazy to relearn some things that are so simple.

-When you’re in the midst of it you just feel, “Am I ever going to be normal again?”
-So it’s definitely a very slow and gradual journey, you know from that point forward it takes a long time to feel right again.
+When you’re in the midst of it, you just feel, “Am I ever going to be normal again?”
+It’s definitely a very slow and gradual journey.
+From that point forward, it takes a long time to feel right again.

 How long did it take to recover?

-The first week at home my mom was with me, so she did all the cooking, she did all the laundry, so it was very helpful to have someone there because I couldn’t lift.
+The first week at home, my mom was with me, so she did all the cooking [and] all the laundry.
+It was very helpful to have someone there, because I couldn’t lift.
 I was very limited in what I could do.

 I don’t even think you can even lift a half gallon of milk.
 You’re probably not even supposed to.
-So you’re very limited in what you can lift and how much weight your arms can raise.
+You’re very limited in what you can lift and how much weight your arms can raise.

-I do remember when the bandages came off and at that point in time, my mom had stayed with me for a week.
-My best friend had come and stayed with me for four or five days so I was finally alone and the weight of it all was just enormous.
+I do remember when the bandages came off, and at that point in time, my mom had stayed with me for a week.
+My best friend had come and stayed with me for 4 or 5 days, so I was finally alone.
+The weight of it all was just enormous.

-They fill with fluid.
-But you had to measure the contents how much was draining.
-I had a little checklist and we had to get it down, and when they finally got to a certain amount, low enough, then the drains were able to be removed.
+They fill with fluid, but you had to measure the contents [to see] how much was draining.
+I had a little checklist, and we had to get it down.
+When they finally got to a certain amount low enough, then the drains were able to be removed.

-They put in these expanders and then they would fill them every week or every two weeks.
+They put in these expanders, and then they would fill them every week or every 2 weeks.
 I’d go in and see my doctor, he put a little more cc’s [of fluid] in [the expanders] each time to gradually stretch the skin so that next April I had the exchange surgery.
 Then those expanders came out and actual implants went in.

 Describe the surgery to put in the port (used to deliver the chemo)

 I didn’t have any issues with it.
-You could shower, I think you could go swimming even though swimming was obviously not advisable, but you could do whatever and live your normal life.
+You could shower.
+I think you could go swimming, even though swimming was obviously not advisable.
+You could do whatever and live your normal life.

-To me it was more so I just felt an alien, if you just have this weird thing sticking in your upper chest, your clavicle area, it just looked weird.
+To me, it was more so I just felt like an alien.
+If you just have this weird thing sticking in your upper chest, your clavicle area, it just looked weird.
 I just felt like I looked like a mutant or not a human.

-But it really was convenient because obviously they don’t have to find veins every time and you don’t have all that.
+But it really was convenient because, obviously, they don’t have to find veins every time, and you don’t have all that.
 I was fortunate I never had any infections or any issues with it.
-It actually was quite a convenience once I’ve look back and look at it now.
+It actually was quite a convenience once I look back and look at it now.